What is a Learner-Centered Classroom?

-- The teacher seeks background information about students to guide in planning instructional lessons.
+- Teachers seek background information about students to guide in planning instructional lessons.
 LinguaFolio Online’s Biography Section can help with this process.

-- The teacher uses a variety of student groupings to encourage target language communication among students.
+- Teachers use a variety of student groupings to encourage target language communication among students.

-- The teacher makes lesson plans flexible to accommodate students’ needs.
+- Teachers make lesson plans flexible to accommodate students’ needs and differentiate instruction.

 - Students feel comfortable asking questions.